benkertp/adv-r/Chapter6_Functions.md

 * The `environment()`, the data structure that determines how the function finds the values associated with the names.

-While the formals and body are specified explicitly when you create a function, the environment is specified implicitly, based on _where_ you defined the function.
+While the formals and body are specified explicitly when you create a function, **the environment is specified implicitly, based on _where_ you defined the function**.
 The function environment always exists, but it is only printed when the function isn't defined in the global environment.

 ```r